marcus-k/SEMFeatureDetection/README.md

-# SEM Ellipse Finder
+# SEM Feature Detection
-Collection of work aiming to detect ellipses in SEM images.
+Collection of work aiming to detect various features in SEM images of nanobeam photonic crystals, notable the hole sizes and beam width.
 This work was done in a summer research project from May 2022 to August 2022 under the supervision of Dr. Paul Barclay.

 This will mainly be an archival tool of the progress I make on this.
 Commits will mainly be various updates as I understand and discover different things.